Learning Visual Representations via Language-Guided Sampling: Experiments

-\llsparagraph{Impact of sampling space:} The idea of using offline nearest neighbor sampling does not require a specific language model, or even a specific modality.
+\llsparagraph{Impact of sampling space:} The idea of using offline nearest-neighbor sampling does not require a specific language model or even a specific modality.
 We explore other choices for embedding space: four sentence encoders and two image models.
 In our experiments, we use SBERT's MPNet model~\cite{reimers2019sbert,song2020mpnet}; the highest performing SBERT model for sentence similarity.
 We compare it to two other sentence transformers: a smaller SBERT model, MiniLM~\cite{wang2020minilm}, and the language encoder from CLIP~\cite{radford2021learning}.
 We also compared against a bag-of-words (BoW) sentence encoder that uses FastText~\cite{bojanowski2016enriching} embeddings.
 Results are in \cref{tab:sampling_choice}.
 While we expected that using CLIP for sampling would improve performance due to its multimodal training, we were surprised that MiniLM also improved performance despite its lower performance on language tasks.
-We find that pairs obtained using a BoW model result in weaker performance which might hint at the importance of contextual sentence embeddings.
-Nevertheless, the BoW-sampled pairs still result in higher performance than all previous approaches on RedCaps.
-We also consider two visual models: ImageNet-supervised ResNet-50~\cite{wightman2021resnet} and ImageNet-trained SimCLR~\cite{chen2020big}.
-Our results indicate that using a visual model for sampling is only beneficial if the visual model captures some semantic relations; \eg, through supervised training.
+We find that pairs obtained using a BoW model result in a weaker performance which might hint at the importance of contextual sentence embeddings.
+Nevertheless, the BoW-sampled pairs still result in higher performance than all the other baselines on RedCaps.

+We also consider training with pairs sampled using two visual models: ImageNet-supervised ResNet-50~\cite{wightman2021resnet} and ImageNet-trained SimCLR~\cite{chen2020big}.
+We find that using a visual model for sampling is only beneficial if the visual model captures semantic relations; \eg, through supervised training.
 Using a self-supervised language model results in a strong drop in performance relative to the other sampling spaces.
 Nevertheless, it still allows the model to achieve better performance than using a self-supervised visual approach on the same data.
 This indicates that while language is a better modality to use, ``sample-guided'' contrastive learning can still achieve a stronger performance than only using self-supervised learning.